isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-A checker must consider all "naked pointers" suspicious.
+A checker must consider all “naked pointers” suspicious.
 A checker probably must rely on a human-provided list of resources.
 For starters, we know about the standard-library containers, `string`, and smart pointers.
 The use of `span` and `string_span` should help a lot (they are not resource handles).

-### <a name="Cr-raw"></a>A "raw" pointer or reference is never a resource handle
+### <a name="Cr-raw"></a>A “raw” pointer or reference is never a resource handle

 ##### Reason